Destination Development

 We continually review the many strategies and policies that impact on the development of the city’s waterfront and look to other maritime cities such as Hamburg, Amsterdam and Copenhagen to learn lessons from others.

-Connecting the waterfront
+Connecting the Waterfront

 One of our key priorities is to influence the development of this public realm as a seamless, vibrant, connected experience – to establish a shared vision across all stakeholders and influencers.
 We have kickstarted this process with the development of the Maritime Mile and have also established a Waterfront Task Group to look at how Belfast’s waterfront area can fully realise its potential.